-The platform combines essential HR services including payroll processing, benefits administration, and compliance support into one integrated solution.
+The platform combines essential HR services including payroll processing, benefits administration, and compliance support into one integrated system.
 Companies can access Fortune 500-level benefits packages for their employees, including health insurance, life insurance, and retirement planning options.
 The service also provides guidance on employment law compliance and risk management.

 For employees, TriNet offers a mobile app that puts HR information at their fingertips.
 Workers can view paychecks, access insurance cards, request time off, and submit expense claims through the platform.
 Managers get additional tools to handle approvals and oversee team operations.

 Pricing follows a per-employee, per-month model, with different tiers available based on company needs.
-The basic package starts at $8 per employee per month when billed annually, while more comprehensive solutions that include payroll and additional HR services are available at higher tiers.
+The basic package starts at $8 per employee per month when billed annually, while more solutions that include payroll and additional HR services are available at higher tiers.

 TriNet handles your HR needs so you can focus on your business.
 They take care of payroll, benefits, compliance, and HR support all in one place.
 Think of them as your outsourced HR department that works behind the scenes to manage employee paperwork, process payroll, offer competitive benefits packages, and help with workplace regulations.
 Many small business owners choose TriNet to reduce admin work and gain access to benefits that typically only larger companies can offer.